 Obstacles to free movement

 EU citizens still face various obstacles to living and working in another EU member state due to difficulties in the recognition of workers’ qualifications.
-The lack of recognition of social work qualifications between countries was one issue included in our 2016 study on the social services workforce. to see detailed analysis on managing the social services workforce.
+The lack of recognition of social work qualifications between countries was one issue included in our 2016 study on the social services workforce.
+Read the report to see detailed analysis on managing the social services workforce.